 - Send cloud-to-device messages to specific devices.

-To learn how Azure IoT Hub enables standards-based device management for you to remotely manage, configure, and update your devices, see Overview of device management with IoT Hub.
+To learn how Azure IoT Hub enables standards-based device management for you to remotely manage your devices, see Overview of device management with IoT Hub.

 To implement client applications on a wide variety of device hardware platforms and operating systems, you can use the Azure IoT device SDKs.
 The device SDKs include libraries that facilitate sending telemetry to an IoT hub and receiving cloud-to-device messages.
 When you use the device SDKs, you can choose from several network protocols to communicate with IoT Hub.
 To learn more, see the information about device SDKs.